 In English Department courses, instructors will comment on and grade the quality of student writing as well as the quality of ideas being conveyed.
-Requirements for particular assignments will vary, but in all cases essay grades will reflect the paper's effectiveness, which are broken down into three major areas: content (this includes maturity and sophistication of thought), organization, and expression.
-All assignments, reading responses, and exams are graded on a traditional A-F scale
+The department's standard grading scheme consists of the following: "Requirements for particular assignments will vary, but in all cases essay grades will reflect the paper's effectiveness, which are broken down into three major areas: content (this includes maturity and sophistication of thought), organization, and expression."